-I’m sure you’ve heard of Weight Watchers, but it is one of the ways I’ve been most successful with losing weight – especially while breastfeeding.
+I’m sure you’ve heard of Weight Watchers.
 They have a plan that is specifically for breastfeeding mothers so you don’t have to worry about compromising your breast milk supply.

 I love that you don’t really know how many calories you are eating – you just have to stay within the point range set up at the beginning.